codalogic/exodep/README.md

 (As `$path` is included as part of the default URI template expansion, this has the effect of the two files having the same name.)

+## windows, linux, osx

+`windows`, `linux` and `osx` are command pre-fixes that allow conditional executation of a command based on the platform the configuration is running on.
+For example, if you only wanted to download a makefile when on Linux, you could do:

+    linux copy makefile ./

 # Example

 This is an example configuration for including the `dsl-pa` project at